KumarNavish/Image-Captioning/README.md

 __Dataset Used__  : MSCOCO (To use COCO Dataset please download all dependencies namely pycocotools and pycocoevalcap)

-__Note :__  There are few bugs present in these dependencies which you have to debugged,  I have already debugged them but due to Copyright issues i cannot upload here.
+__Note :__  There are few bugs present in these dependencies which have to debugged,  I have already debugged them but due to Copyright issues i cannot upload here.

 __Loss metrics Used__:
 * 4-gram BLUE